 What’s more, when fees on paper bags are included in single-use plastic bag bans, consumers are more likely to bring reusable bags.
 A cotton bag can be used thousands of times, and you can even compost it once you’re done with it.
 When taking all of this into account, the report’s sole focus on carbon analysis is deceptive because using plastic is always more toxic and polluting than the alternatives.

-Bans aren’t Perfect, But They Still Work
+Plastic Bag Bans aren’t Perfect, But They Still Work

-The upshot of the Sydney study is that the California bag ban reduced plastic bag consumption by 71.5% – a huge decrease.
+The upshot of the Sydney study is that the California plastic bag ban reduced plastic bag consumption by 71.5% – a huge decrease.
 It also took 100% of those plastic grocery bags out of the recycling system, where they bound up machinery and increased costs.
-The ban also kept them from littering neighborhoods and the environment.
+The plastic bag ban also kept them from littering neighborhoods and the environment.

 While the Sydney study is cited as a criticism of bag bans, it also shows how successful they are in reducing plastic bag use.
 The study also indicates that bans don’t go far enough to end the plastic crisis.